peadargrant/automation/t02_setup/setup_lab.md

 3. Answer any required questions.

 **Note:** you only need to do this once for your labs repository!
-It does *not* need to be done on each computer.
+It does *not* need to be done on each computer that you use.

 ## Reflection